Table of Contents

 There is a dearth of freely accessible data.
 Sometimes the data is there, but we may not have access to it.
 For instance, unless we have a compelling cause, we cannot openly view another person's medical information.
 It could be challenging to measure several types of information.

-Consider how time-consuming and difficult it will be to gather each piece of information while deciding what data to acquire.
+Consider how time-consuming and complex it will be to gather each piece of information while deciding what data to acquire.

 3. Think About Your Choices for Data Collecting Using Mobile Devices